 Our historic share-based compensation is based on participating in Civeo's 2014 Equity Participation Plan (the Plan).
 Our disclosures reflect only our employees' participation in the Plans.
 We are required to estimate the fair value of share compensation made pursuant to awards under the Plans.
 An initial estimate of the fair value of each option award, restricted share award or deferred share award determines the amount of share compensation expense we will recognize in the future.
 For stock option awards, which were all granted prior to our May 30, 2014 spin-off from Oil States, to estimate the value of the awards under the Plan, Oil States selected a fair value calculation model.
 Oil States chose the Black-Scholes option pricing model to value stock options awarded under the Plan.
 Oil States chose this model because option awards were made under straightforward vesting terms, option prices and option lives.
-Utilizing the Black-Scholes option pricing model required Oil States to estimate the length of time options will remain outstanding, a risk free interest rate for the estimated period options are assumed to be outstanding, forfeiture rates, future dividends and the volatility of our common stock.
+Utilizing the Black-Scholes option pricing model required Oil States to estimate the length of time options will remain outstanding, a risk free interest rate for the estimated period options are assumed to be outstanding, forfeiture rates, future dividends and the volatility of its common stock.
 All of these assumptions affect the amount and timing of future share-based compensation expense recognition.
 We have not made any option awards subsequent to May 30, 2014, but, in the event that we make future awards, we expect to utilize a similar valuation methodology.
 We will continually monitor our actual experience and change assumptions for future awards as we consider appropriate.

 We also grant performance share awards under the Plan.
-Awards granted in 2018, 2017 and 2016 will be earned in amounts between 0% and 200% of the participant's target performance share award, based on the payout percentage associated with Civeo's relative total shareholder return rank among a peer group of 17, 15 and 12 other companies, respectively.
-The fair value of the 2018, 2017 and 2016 awards was estimated using a Monte Carlo simulation pricing model.
+Awards are earned in amounts between 0% and 200% of the participant's target performance share award, based on the payout percentage associated with Civeo's relative total shareholder return rank among a peer group of companies.
+The fair value of the awards was estimated using a Monte Carlo simulation pricing model.
 We chose this model because the performance awards contain complex vesting terms.
-Utilizing the Monte Carlo simulation pricing model required us to estimate the risk-free interest rate and the expected market price volatility of our common shares as well as a peer group of companies over a time period equal to the expected term of the award.
+Utilizing the Monte Carlo simulation pricing model required us to estimate the risk-free interest rate and the expected market price volatility of our common shares as well as the peer group of companies over a time period equal to the expected term of the award.
 The resulting cost is recognized over the period during which an employee is required to provide service in exchange for the awards, usually the vesting period.
-For additional details, see Note 19 - Share Based Compensation to the notes to the consolidated financial statements included in Item 8 of this annual report for further information.
+For additional details, see Note 19 - Share-Based Compensation to the notes to the consolidated financial statements included in Item 8 of this annual report.